-Gains on loans and securities, net for the three months ended March 31, 2014, included a \$6 million gain recognized on the sale of our remaining \$17 million in amortized cost of available-for-sale non-agency CMOs.
+During the second quarter of 2014, we recognized a gain of \$7 million on the sale of one- to four-family loans modified as TDRs.
+Gains on loans and securities, net for the six months ended June 30, 2014 also included a \$6 million gain recognized on the sale of our remaining \$17 million in amortized cost of available-for-sale non-agency CMOs in the first quarter of 2014.